ethereum/web3.py/docs/internals.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Implementations of the ``PersistentConnectionProvider`` class have a message listener
-background task that is called when the websocket connection is established.
+background task that is called when the socket connection is established.
 This task
-is responsible for listening for any and all messages coming in over the websocket
+is responsible for listening for any and all messages coming in over the socket
 connection and storing them in the ``RequestProcessor`` instance internal to the
 ``PersistentConnectionProvider`` instance.
 The ``RequestProcessor`` instance is
 responsible for storing the messages in the correct cache, either the one-to-one cache